DPC Agency Information Guide

 Our structure and functions

-The purpose of the department is primarily to support the Premier and Cabinet, to achieve the government’s commitments and priorities.
+The purpose of the department is primarily to support the Premier and Cabinet, to deliver on the government’s commitments and priorities.
 We are accountable for the leadership of the NSW Public Service, with a focus on securing the best outcomes for the people of NSW.

-We focus on government initiatives such as the State Plan, regulatory reform, performance reviews and service delivery improvement.
+We focus on government initiatives such as regulatory reform, performance reviews and service delivery improvement.
 We undertake sector wide activities that must be located centrally.
-We coordinate improvements in infrastructure delivery, particularly major projects and industry and business development.
-We provide services essential to support the machinery of government like ministerial services, parliamentary counsel, cabinet secretariat and policy support.
+We provide services essential to support the machinery of government like ministerial services, cabinet secretariat and policy support.

 Our primary responsibility is to serve and advise the Premier as the head of government and the head of the state’s administration.
 This includes co-ordinating policy and administration between government agencies.

 Information on the current structure and functions of the Department is publicly available in the About section of the Department's website and is also contained in the annual report.